Form Layout: General Information

 Use of the Element Inspector

 You use the Element Inspector to start the customization of a UI element that you inspect on a particular MYOB Acumatica form.
-To activate the Element Inspector, you click Customization > Inspect Element on the form title bar.
+To activate the Element Inspector, you click Settings > Inspect Element on the form title bar.
 You then click the element that you want to inspect on the form.
 This opens the Element Properties dialog box (shown in the following screenshot).

 Figure 1.
 The Element Properties dialog box